Pro-Trump protesters breach police line, descend on Capitol

 He also condemned what he called "weak Republicans" who have not backed his attempts to overturn the results of the election.

-"Now it's amazing," the said, "the weak Republicans, the pathetic Republicans, and that's what happens."
+"Now it's amazing," he said, "the weak Republicans, the pathetic Republicans, and that's what happens."

 Thousands of the president's supporters had packed the National Mall by mid-morning Wednesday, gathering between the Washington Monument and the Ellipse for a second day of protests calling for Biden's victory to be nullified.